-It was exactly two years to the day that seventeen year old Tufail Ashraf Mattoo was killed on his way home from maths tuition in Kashmir.
-Kasturi and I had been in Kashmir together in the month prior to Tufail’s death, and today, on the second anniversary, we sat together in a small hostel room in New Delhi with two cups of nun chai.
+It was exactly two years ago to the day that seventeen year old Tufail Ashraf Mattoo was killed on his way home from maths tuition in Kashmir.
+Kasturi and I had been in Kashmir together in the months prior to Tufail’s death, and today, on the second anniversary, we sat together in a small room in a student hostel in Delhi with two cups of nun chai.

-I started talking about when it all began.
-In New Delhi, on the 12th of June 2010, I met a mutual friend on the roadside.
-She told me that a boy had been killed in Kashmir; she was speaking of Tufail, the boy whose death ignited the protests of 2010.
+I started to recall how the Summer of 2010 began for me.
+I had just returned to Delhi from Kashmir, when I met a close friend on the road inside JNU.
+She told me with great urgency that a boy had been killed in Kashmir; she was speaking of Tufail, the boy whose death ignited the protests of 2010.
 But I did not immediately connect with her exasperation.
 Having just returned from Kashmir, death had become familiar.
 Evidence that the Machil encounter was fake surfaced; the army claimed to have foiled an infiltration bid across the Line of Control by killing three ‘Pakistani militants’ who it was later proved were Kashmiri civilians lured to the area with the promise of jobs and killed by the army in cold blood.
-In Sopore a local media practitioner had been shot at home in front of his family; a politician assassinated one morning at the market.
+In Sopore a local media maker had been shot at home in front of his family; a local politician was also assassinated one morning at the market.
 So, I wondered, why was my friend in Delhi suddenly so exasperated about this boy?
-As life goes on, in the only way it can, it is haunting to realise how fast death becomes normal.
+As life goes on, in the only way it can, it is harrowing to realise how quickly death becomes normal.
 Cups of nun chai became an attempt to move against that normalisation.